 Una Healy’s mother has a safe full of envelopes.
 Each one arrived by registered post and is addressed to her daughter in the same handwriting.
 None have ever been opened, but Una knows what’s inside: tape recordings of many of the songs she’s written since first picking up a guitar aged 12.

 “I used to send them to myself with the postmarks to establish my copyright.
 When I was a kid I used to worry someone was going to steal my songs, like U2 was going to discover one and have a hit with it”, she says laughing.
 But the idea of her work being pilfered isn’t so fanciful.
 Una may currently be best known as one fifth of The Saturdays, but prior to joining the band she twice won Irish national songwriting competition the Glinsk Song Contest.
-Due for release in 2017, her debut solo album The Waiting Game expresses her talent through assured songcraft that weaves magnetic folk, pop and rock melodies into echoes of the country music she grew up with.
+Released in 2017, her debut solo album The Waiting Game expresses her talent through assured songcraft that weaves magnetic folk, pop and rock melodies into echoes of the country music she grew up with.

 Music was always around Una.
-Her uncle is Country and Irish legend Declan Nerney and her mother was semi-professional singer and guitar player.
+Her uncle is Country and Irish legend Declan Nerney and her mother was a semi-professional singer and guitar player.
 It was her mother who first gave her a guitar and taught her a few chords.
 Una learned to play Whitney Houston’s I Will Always Love You and then began experimenting with her own compositions.
 Notebooks and a dictaphone sat by her bed, rapidly filling with words and melodies that helped process the trials of teenage life: a song for her recently passed grandfather, songs about being bullied, songs for friends who’d had their hearts broken.

 Around that time, she saw Sheryl Crow performing All I Wanna Do on TV.
 “I thought, “That’s exactly what I wanna do’,” she says.
 As her ambitions took shape, she continued writing through school, acing music exams by performing her own songs.
 She tried to get through university but dropped out twice, quitting courses in teaching and nursing because the of pull of singing and songwriting was too strong.
 Most evenings were spent loading her guitar and PA system into the back of her Honda Civic, performing at any Tipperary venue that would have her.
 Eventually, she holed up in a Dublin bedsit and relentlessly toured the city’s pub and club circuit.
 St Patrick’s Days were spent in Florida, playing ten-hour sets at Mickey Quinns pub in Indian Wells.
 “The same two-hour set over and over again,” she says, laughing.
 “Constantly being asked to play Danny Boy.”